Dentures Greensboro NC

 Greensboro Dentures Specialist

-A natural look and a perfect fit are Dr. Farless’ priorities when customizing your dentures.
+A natural look and a perfect fit are our priorities when customizing your dentures.
 Well-designed dentures can help replicate your biting function and allow you to live a full, rewarding life, while ill-fitting dentures offer quite the opposite.
 Mouth sores, difficulty chewing, and difficulty speaking are just some of the painful side effects of poor dentures.
 Don’t let these problems stand in the way of your dental health.
-Let Dr. Farless design the perfect dentures for your smile.
+Let Dr. Farless or Dr. Locklear design the perfect dentures for your smile.

 Full and Partial Dentures in Greensboro NC

-At Graham E. Farless DDS, PA, we offer advanced solutions for those seeking Dentures in Greensboro, NC.
+At Farless Dental Group, we offer advanced solutions for those seeking Dentures in Greensboro, NC.
 Tooth loss is a common occurence as we age.
 Dentures are a fast, affordable way to replace those missing teeth and create a beautiful new smile.
 Replacing those missing teeth will do more than simply make it easier to chew your food.
 The support that dentures offer and the confidence you’ll feel from your winning smile will help you to look younger and protect your jawbone from deterioration.
 Speak and eat with confidence thanks to your new dentures.

 Full and partial dentures come in many types.
 Depending on your condition and desires, we can find the right solution for you.
 If you are interested in a replacement denture or would like to know more about denture options, please make an appointment for a consultation.

 Avadent Digital Dentures